Mobile-Apps-Academy/GraphSwiftUI/README.md

    ```
 ### Usage

-1. How to create the side view
+1. How to create the Graph view

 ```swift
   ChartView(allExpense: finalReportViewModel.allExpense)